vigetlabs/microcosm/docs/api/stores.md

 ### `getInitialState()`

-Generate the starting value for the particular state this store is managing.
-This will be called by the Microcosm using this store when it is started.
+Generate the starting value for the particular state this domain is managing.
+This will be called by the Microcosm using this domain when it is started.

 ```javascript